storybookjs/ember/MIGRATION.md

 The on-demand store relies on the "story index" data structure which is generated in the server (node) via static code analysis.
 As such, it has the following limitations:

 - Does not work with `storiesOf()`
-- Does not work if you used dynamic story names or component titles.
+- Does not work if you use dynamic story names or component titles.

 However, the `autoTitle` feature is supported.